Delivery and redelivery binder

 Evidence normally required

-- delivery binder index
+- The delivery or redelivery binder and its index

 Common discrepancies